sphereio/csv-mapper/README.md

     Usage: csv-mapper --mapping [mapping.json]

     Options:
       --help, -h            Shows usage info and exits.
       --projectKey, -k      Sphere.io project key (required if you use sphere-specific value transformers).
       --clientId, -i        Sphere.io HTTP API client id (required if you use sphere-specific value transformers).
       --clientSecret, -s    Sphere.io HTTP API client secret (required if you use sphere-specific value transformers).
       --inCsv               The input product CSV file (optional, STDIN would be used if not specified).
       --outCsv              The output product CSV file (optional, STDOUT would be used if not specified).
       --csvDelimiter        CSV delimiter (by default ,).
       --csvQuote            CSV quote (by default ").
       --mapping, -m         Mapping JSON file or URL.                                                                        [required]
       --group               The column group that should be used.                                                            [string]  [default: "default"]
       --additionalOutCsv    Addition output CSV files separated by comma `,` and optionally prefixed with `groupName:`.
       --timeout             Set timeout for requests                                                                         [default: 300000]
       --dryRun, -d          No external side-effects would be performed (also sphere services would generate mocked values)  [default: false]
+      --attemptsOnConflict  Number of attempts to update the project in case of conflict (409 HTTP status)                   [default: 10]

 The only required argument is `mapping` (see below).
 If you want to use SPHERE.IO specific value transformers in the mapping, then you also need to specify `projectKey`, `clientId`, `clientSecret`.
+Please note, that mapping can be not only a plain file, but also a URL.

 ### Mapping File